 Final thoughts on the Adidas Drehkraft

-It has a nice light weight, an effective alternative to normal lacing / straps, and comes from Adidas so you know it’s a quality brand that you can trust.
-On top of that it’s reasonably priced, making it a good buy for pretty much anyone that is hard to go wrong with.
+It is light compared to other lifting shoes, an effective alternative to normal lacing/straps, and comes from Adidas so you know it’s a quality brand that you can trust.
+On top of that, it’s reasonably priced making it a good buy for pretty much anyone.
+You won’t go wrong with this unique shoe.

-The shoes success even paved the way for another model
+The Drehkraft’s success even paved the way for another model

 Perhaps what I find the most interesting though is how Adidas used this shoe to test out the lacing system before unveiling the Leistung.
 Logically I guess we can assume the Drehkraft paved the way for a more “official” olympic lifting shoe.

-The down side to the Leistung being the front runner is that you are going to pay significantly more for it.
-There is an argument to be made though that this shoe isn’t as specialized as the Leistung is when it comes to Olympic lifting though.
+The downside to the Leistung being the front-runner is that you are going to pay significantly more for it.
+There is an argument to be made that this shoe isn’t as specialized as the Leistung is when it comes to Olympic lifting though.